Group Photos

 How I work

-Right after the ceremony, I’ll organise a confetti throw (if you’re having one), then step back to capture all the hugs and congratulations.
-After that, we’ll gather everyone for a full group photo.
+Straight after the ceremony, I’ll usually organise the confetti throw (if you’re having one), then step back and capture all the hugs, laughter and congratulations naturally as they happen.
+After that, we’ll gather everyone together for a full group photo.

 Typical Group List